reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 We will talk more about this when we start building the repository layer.
 {{% info title="Spring Data JPA Alternatives" %}}
-Spring data JPA is only one of many different alternatives of data access layers.
+Spring Data JPA is only one of many different alternatives of data access layers.

-To read more about the alternative approach like Spring data JDBC or Spring data Neo4J please refer to the [official page.](https://spring.io/projects/spring-data-jdbc)
+To read more about the alternative approach like Spring Data JDBC or Spring Data Neo4J please refer to the [official page.](https://spring.io/projects/spring-data-jdbc)
 {{% /info %}}
 #### The H2 Database Dependency
 The in-memory database is excellent for fast iteration when we don't care what will happen with data when we shut down the application.